Siros delicacies and Athen’s regional food is one of the most pleasant memories of Greece.

 Two days is enough to get enough of Athens.
 So the question is – what next?
 I searched some forums for information and narrowed down my options to islands or mountains.

-I looked at the hills, then at the water and my instinct at the moment pulled me towards the sea breeze on my face.
-The decision was made to go to the island!
+I looked at the hills, then at the water and my instinct at the moment pulled me.
+Exactly towards the sea breeze on my face.
+The decision was made to go to the island – Siros!

 A friend from the hostel helped me find a ferry, which takes about three hours to get to the island.
-This is by far the biggest expense in the entire trip, but I justified this with the classic “if not now, then when” excuse.
+This is by far the biggest expense of the entire trip.
+But “if not now, then when”.
 The most popular lines are Blue Star Ferries and Hellenic Seaways.
 You can find more information about the connections here.

-After a few kilometers, I reached an opulent district of detached houses, where I found one under construction with an open fence.
+After a few kilometers, I reached an opulent district of detached houses.
+I found there one under construction with an open fence.
 Without hesitation, I had found my home for the night, and what a night it was.
 Between the howling winds and crashing waves of the sea, I barely managed to get any shut-eye.
-In anticipation of dawn, my instinct woke me up numerous times during the night to check the surroundings and make sure everything was in place.
+In anticipation of dawn, my instinct woke me up numerous times during the night to check the surroundings.
+I had to sure make everything was in place. and make sure everything was in place.

 The sunrises are wonderful

 The first rays of the sun rising above the horizon were a beautiful reward for a difficult night.
-It was the moment when I realized that it is not worth planning everything because you can miss life’s wonderful surprises.
+It was the moment when I realized that it is not worth planning.
+If your life with a plan you can miss life’s wonderful surprises.
 The endless waters, the slowly rising sun illuminating the massive islands that were scattered everywhere…

-It is only now that I notice that the city is dominated by two hills: the eastern one named Wrondado and the western one called Ano Siros.
-On the first one, there is a Greek Orthodox church called Anastasis, while on the Ano Siros hill there is the monastery of Ajos Jeorjos (St. George) founded by the Capuchins in 1535 – a piece of history;)
+It is only now that I notice that the city is dominated by two hills.
+The eastern one named Wrondado and the western one called Ano Siros.
+On the first one, there is a Greek Orthodox church called Anastasis.
+On the Ano Siros hill there is the monastery of Ajos Jeorjos (St. George) founded by the Capuchins in 1535 – a piece of history;)

 It was 5:50 am.
 Having spent a restless night in my tent without any sleep, it was time for me to head out.
 For my first breakfast on Siros, I ate a jam sandwich which I had prepared the day before at the hostel.
 The island is not big – the area covers only 85 km² with 200,000 inhabitants inhabiting only its southwestern part.
 Therefore it is not a great challenge to cycle around the island, even for a novice cyclist.
 I had two days to cover this distance.